lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 The placement new constructs the object of type `Obj` at address `obj`, and now contains valid member `data`.

 Placement-new also serves to initialize the virtual function table pointers for the object to be usable in virtual dispatch.
-The compiler's reachability analysis **MIGHT** decide an object doesn't exist at a memory address if it is not constructed with placement new and thus invoke undefined behaviour.
+The compiler's reachability analysis **MIGHT** decide an object doesn't exist at a memory address if it is not constructed with placement new and thus invoke undefined behavior.
 To illustrate:

 ```cpp
 // https://godbolt.org/z/aMMGe1n8o